DaveCabrera/CurrencyFair/README.md

 ![alt text](https://raw.githubusercontent.com/DaveCabrera/CurrencyFair/master/screen.png "Screen")

 The iOS app has to be run in the simulator for it to work since I didn't have a server on the web to test on.
 Everything was done locally.
+The app was built using Xcode 6.2 with the target platform being iOS 8.2.